telefonicaid/iotagent-node-lib/README.md

 function listDevices(service, subservice, limit, offset, callback)
 ```
 ###### Description
 Return a list of all the devices registered in the specified service and subservice.
+This function can be invoked in
+three different ways:
+* with just one parameter (the callback)
+* with three parameters (service, subservice and callback)
+* or with five parameters (including limit and offset).
 ###### Params
 * service: service from where the devices will be retrieved.
 * subservice: subservice from where the devices will be retrieved.